artsy/artsy.github.io/_posts/2017-04-22-danger-one-oh-again.md

 * Changes from GitHub/GitLab/BitBucket
 * Interacting with Danger

-By making per-project rules with these APIs, you can pretty much cover most rote tasks involved in code review.
+By making per-project rules with these APIs, you can cover most rote tasks involved in code review.
 To make it easy for anyone to run Danger in on every pull request Danger was made to run during continuous integration.

 ## OK, so "2 versions of Danger"?

-* First version was in Ruby
-* Used due to familiarity of tools + hard iOS community tooling tends to get built in Ruby
-* Exploration of
-  * feedback techniques
-  * tools necessary to get things done
+I first implemented Danger in Ruby.
+Ruby is a great language for building terminal apps, in the iOS community it's the language in which the largest OSS projects are built in.
+So, as someone used to building apps there, it wasn't really a debate.

-Ultimately I started to feel three main pain-points:
+The Ruby build of Danger is now at 5.x with over 80 releases, it's a solid exploration into code review automation.
+Ultimately though, I started to feel three main pain-points:

-* At work, we moved our mobile team to React Native, and other teams were also consolidating on JavaScript everywhere.
+* At Artsy, we moved our mobile team to React Native, and other teams were also consolidating on JavaScript everywhere.
+It fekt weird using a Ruby inside a strictly JS only context.

-* Trying to re-create the environment of a PR was tricky from the CI.
+* Trying to re-create the environment of a PR was tricky from inside the CI.
 For example most providers are good at about saving on space and bandwidth during a run, and Danger often has to ruin that in order to replicate the PR locally.

 * I wanted to explore server-side Dangerfiles.
+I wouldn't feel comfortable hosting a server that allows anyone to run their own Ruby code.
+It's really not built with sandboxing in mind.

 ## JavaScript

-I explored the idea of having JavaScript based Dangerfiles inside the Ruby version of Danger.
+First I explored the idea of having JavaScript based Dangerfiles inside the Ruby version of Danger.
 I did this by bridging Danger's Ruby objects into a JavaScript and allowing bi-directional communication between the two.
 This handled some of the immediate needs, but proved inadequate when working with JavaScript's limited API and ignored all other JavaScript tooling.
 Realistically, to use JavaScript properly, you need node modules and npm.

 So 8 months ago I decided it was worth starting from scratch and re-created Danger in JavaScript.
 I had time to consider what I would do differently, and this time I added one key additional restraints on the system.
 Data can only come from an API.

-This constraint negates one of the key problems with running running a Dangerfile on a server - having to have a copy of the code and the PR's environment, the other being sandboxing.
+This constraint negates one of the key problems with running running a Dangerfile on a server - having to have a copy of the code and the PR's environment.
+JavaScript has a much simpler model for evaluating, importing and exporting code and so whitelisting tools

 # 1.0 is my middle name

-Any software project used in production should probably be 1.0, but a library needs documentation to be 1.0.
+Any software project used in production should probably be 1.0, but in addition to production use a library needs documentation to be 1.0.

-As both Danger's
+Calling Danger production ready means doing the entire [Defensive OSS][defense] process: Documentation, Guides, API Reference, Website and Logo.

+Once each version of Danger had started to mature to a point that the user-facing aspect stopped changing I started focusing on the documentation engine and website.
+In both cases, a considerable amount of documentation is generated from the source code of Danger.
+I'm a big fan of keeping

 # So what can I do with Danger?